Biometeorology: Examples of relevant processes

 Weather events influence biological processes on short time scales.
 For instance, as the Sun rises above the horizon in the morning, light levels become sufficient for the process of photosynthesis to take place in plant leaves.
 Later on, during the day, air temperature and humidity may induce the partial or total closure of the stomata, a typical response of many plants to limit the loss of water through transpiration.
 More generally, the daily evolution of meteorological variables controls the circadian rhythm of plants and animals alike.

 Living organisms, for their part, can collectively affect weather patterns.
 The rate of evapotranspiration of forests, or of any large vegetated area for that matter, contributes to the release of water vapor in the atmosphere.
 This local, relatively fast and continuous process may contribute significantly to the persistence of precipitations in a given area.
 As another example, the wilting of plants results in definite changes in leaf angle distribution and therefore modifies the rates of reflection, transmission and absorption of solar light in these plants.
 That, in turn, changes the albedo of the ecosystem as well as the relative importance of the sensible and latent heat fluxes from the surface to the atmosphere.
-For an example in oceanography, consider the release of dimethyl sulfide by biological activity in sea water and its impact on atmospheric aerosols.
+The height and roughness of vegetation affects wind drag and turbulence.
+This can alter the log wind profile above it.

+Phenology is another topic studied by biometeorologists.
+Phenology is a subject that examines features of life history of plants, like when leaf out and flowering occur.
+These events are often triggered by temperature and heat accumulation indices.